aws-samples/aws-privateca-certificate-deployment-automator/README.md

 ### Deploy the CloudFormation stack
 `aws cloudformation deploy --template packaged.yaml --stack-name SSM-PCA-Stack --capabilities CAPABILITY_NAMED_IAM --parameter-overrides "CertPath=/tmp" "CACertPath=/tmp" "CSRPath=/tmp" "KeyPath=/tmp"`

-After deployment, add the hosts that require certificate management into the DynamoDB table manually.
+After deployment, add the hostID from Systems Manager for hosts that require certificate management into the created DynamoDB table.

 ## Usage
 The CertCheck Lambda function created by the CloudFormation template will run daily to ensure the certificates for the hosts are kept up-to-date.
 If necessary, you can use the AWS cli to run the Lambda function on-demand.
 `aws lambda invoke --function-name CertCheck-Trigger --payload '{ "key": "value" }' --cli-binary-format raw-in-base64-out response.json`

-## Validation
-To validate successful certificate deployment, check the specified location in the CloudFormation parameter.
-You should find four files: the certificate containing the public key signed by AWS PCA, the certificate chain, the private key for the certificate, and the CSR used to generate the PCA-signed certificate.

 ## Security